 Right from the start of the game, (at the 7 second mark), Brandon Prust tangled with Ryane Clowe that ended up with Prust hurting his hand a little, but he seemed to recover from it without too many problems.
 But the fight served to energize the Rangers as they moved the puck well, with only a few mistakes (Girardi in the neutral zone that almost opened a breakaway).

-the first period led to the Ranger's
+Stepan's driving to the net during the first period led to the Ranger's 2nd goal during a power play. |

 The Sharks quickly answered back with a shot by Pavelski that actually beat Biron twice.